Introduction

 Run locally against the most recently available S3 inventory for a bucket:

-b=— Bucket name to process the inventory report for (required)p=— AWS profile to use (required)
+--bucket— Bucket name to process the inventory report for (required)--profile— AWS profile to use (required)

 Remote testing